web3/web3.js/docs/docs/guides/web3_providers_guide/index.md

 import { Web3 } from 'web3';
 import { IpcProvider } from 'web3-providers-ipc';

-//highlight-next-line
+// highlight-next-line
-//IPC provider
+// IPC provider
-const web3 = new Web3(new IpcProvider('/Users/myuser/Library/Ethereum/geth.ipc'));//mac os path
+const web3 = new Web3(new IpcProvider('/Users/myuser/Library/Ethereum/geth.ipc'));
+// the path above is for macOS
-// on windows the path is: '\\\\.\\pipe\\geth.ipc'
+// on Windows the path is: '\\\\.\\pipe\\geth.ipc'
-// on linux the path is: '/users/myuser/.ethereum/geth.ipc'
+// on Linux the path is: '/users/myuser/.ethereum/geth.ipc'

-//highlight-next-line
+// highlight-next-line
-//HTTP provider
+// HTTP provider
 web3.setProvider('http://localhost:8545');
-// or
+// OR
 web3.setProvider(new Web3.providers.HttpProvider('http://localhost:8545'));

-//highlight-next-line
+// highlight-next-line
-//WebSocket provider
+// WebSocket provider
 web3.setProvider('ws://localhost:8546');
-// or
+// OR
 web3.setProvider(new Web3.providers.WebsocketProvider('ws://localhost:8546'));
 ```